poanetwork/token-wizard/README.md

 Constract source is in `oracles-parity-bridge/contracts/bridge.sol` folder.

 ABI-encoded arguments for the contract are the last 96 bytes of the transaction to create right-side bridge contract.
-The contract creator is `0xe83fdc372e6c5c0bc1500b42282c035b994d8b78`.
+The contract creator is `0x00dB9af45C6f241432F2cBE412c6969cB7778d98`.

 ### Getting started

+1. Open ICO wizard at [localhost:3000](http://localhost:3000)

+2. In MetaMask connect to custom RPC with URL `http://localhost:8545`.
+It'll be Oracles network.

-1. Create a crowdsale with ICO Wizard at [localhost:3000](http://localhost:3000)
+3. Create a crowdsale with ICO Wizard.

-2. Copy crowdsale contract address
+4. Copy crowdsale contract address.

-3. Paste it to the parity-bridge db config file `oracles-parity-bridge\examples\db.toml` for the property `mainnet_contract_address`
+5. Paste it to the parity-bridge db config file `oracles-parity-bridge\examples\db.toml` for the property `mainnet_contract_address`.

-4. Start the bridge: `cd oracles-parity-bridge` `./target/release/bridge --config ./examples/config_bridge.toml --database ./examples/db.toml`
+6. Start the bridge: `cd oracles-parity-bridge` `./target/release/bridge --config ./examples/config_bridge.toml --database ./examples/db.toml`.

-5. Invest in the crowdsale page
+7. Invest in the crowdsale page.

-6. After ~10 - 20 seconds (for Oracles network) check at Kovan: https://kovan.etherscan.io/address/[verified_right-side_bridge_contract_address]#readContract `balances` for the same address that invest at ICO Wizard.
+8. After ~10 - 20 seconds (for Oracles network) check at Kovan: https://kovan.etherscan.io/address/[verified_right-side_bridge_contract_address]#readContract `balances` for the same address that invest at ICO Wizard.